-I ended up with two gallon-size bags of carrots after grating a five pound bag.
+I ended up with two gallon-sized bags of carrots after grating a five-pound bag.
 How did it all begin?
-Well.
-I set up the salad shooter and cut the ends off the first carrot and peeled it.
+Well, I set up the salad shooter and cut the ends off the first carrot and peeled it.
 Then, I inserted the carrot into the hopper.
 The carrot was forced through the bottom of the hopper through a grater blade.

 The grated carrots fell off into a gallon ziplock bag that I had closed around the exit hole and had rubber banded it so it could not fall off.
 Other than touching the carrot when I peeled it and placed it in the hopper, I didn't have to do anything else.
 I watched them grate and fall inside the bag.
 It was the greatest moment of my day!

 Dora Weithers from The Caribbean on February 02, 2017: